 3. What’s the Minimum Reading Distance?

-If you need a reasonable reading distance, for example, for a token of vehicle parking system, a 125 kHz will offer better range than a Mifare card.
-In such cases, building a database around the card ID is better than using Mifare cards.
+If you need a reasonable reading distance, for example, for a token of vehicle parking system, a 125 kHz will offer better range than a Mifare smart card.
+In such cases, building a database around a card ID or credit card is better than using Mifare cards.
 Besides, this makes it unnecessary to pay more for Mifare cards, which are more expensive than the 125 kHz cards.

 Integrating RFID Cards With RFID Readers